UoB-COMSM0166/2025-group-2/README.md

 <em><sub>First Prototype (paper) developed during Week 3 Workshop</sub></em>
 </p>

 A huge factor in our decision was due to the lesser number of variations of "Merge Fruit" available online, meaning that we had ample opportunities for original twists.
-Having experienced isolation during the Covid period, we knew we wanted to add a competitive double player mode to encourage connection and enjoyment with friends, which worked well for us since variations of the game online at the time of the ideation process only featured single player mode.
+Having experienced isolation during the Covid period, we knew we wanted to add a competitive Double Player mode to encourage connection and enjoyment with friends, which worked well for us since variations of the game online at the time of the ideation process only featured single player mode.

 The simplicity of the game's concept also meant that the p5.js language which we're required to work with provided the perfect foundation for implementing our envisioned features while allowing for rapid development when paired with the P5play framework.
 This gave us the confidence that it was feasible to go ahead with the "Merge Fruit" game as our choice of game for this project.